eagle-head/drink-water-api/README.md

 ## 🛠️ Future Enhancements

-* Unit and Integration Testing using Jacoco and Pitest (in progress), including testcontainers for integration tests

 * Database Migration Management with Flyway for version control and automated schema updates

 * API Documentation and Testing with OpenAPI/Swagger UI

 * Event-Driven Architecture implementation using Apache Kafka for asynchronous communication

-* Cache Management using:
+* Advanced Cache Management using:
   - Memcached for distributed memory caching
   - Apache Ignite for in-memory computing and caching
   - Hazelcast for distributed caching

-* Metrics and Monitoring using:
+* Enhanced Monitoring and Observability:
-  - Prometheus for metrics collection
-  - Grafana for visualization
+  - Grafana for metrics visualization
-  - Micrometer for application metrics
-  - OpenSearch + Logstash + Kibana for log aggregation
+  - OpenSearch + Logstash + Kibana for log aggregation and analytics
   - Jaeger or Zipkin for distributed tracing
-  - Alert Manager for notifications
+  - Alert Manager for proactive notifications and alerting

 ## 🔨 Development Practices